What is sales enablement?

 According to various studies, businesses that have implemented a sales enablement solution have seen an increase in content usage, conversions, revenue generated, and deal size.
 However, deploying a sales enablement solution is more complicated than picking the one that appears to have the best features and implementing it.
 The wrong solution can cost the business time and money and have a negative impact in the long run.

 Here are some key points to keep in mind when evaluating a sales enablement solution:

-- Determine organization readiness - Sales enablement solutions have wide-reaching effects that goes beyond the sales team.
+Sales enablement solutions have wide-reaching effects that go beyond the sales team.
 While this is essentially a ‘sales’ technology solution, other departments need to weigh in on it in order to make it a success.
-Marketing, customer support, IT and product departments play a significant role in making a sales enablement solution work.
-There are other departments, such as HR and strategy, which are a bit more removed from the situation, but will nevertheless still be impacted by a sales enablement platform
+Marketing, customer support, IT, and product departments play a significant role in making a sales enablement solution work.
+There are other departments, such as HR and strategy, which are a bit more removed from the situation but will nevertheless still be impacted by a sales enablement platform.

-- Research the vendor market - There are approximately 200 vendors in the sales enablement industry, each with their own unique niche offering.
+There are a large number of vendors in the sales enablement industry, each with their own unique niche offering.
 Due diligence must be done to ensure that the vendors being identified are stable companies, not businesses that are here today and gone tomorrow.
 Buying a solution is an investment for the long haul.
-Businesses will benefit from aligning themselves with vendors who are innovative and hungry enough to not only survive, but thrive in the industry.
+Businesses will benefit from aligning themselves with vendors who are innovative and hungry enough to not only survive but thrive in the industry.
 Once the research is done, businesses can make a shortlist of those vendors they want to reach out to during their RFP process.

 There are many modules in a sales enablement platform, not all of which may be important to all businesses.
 Companies must identify which areas they need the most help with and ensure that they select a platform that caters to that specific area well.